GenomeInfo/2024-02-22-QIMR-Berghofer/index.md

   <strong>Requirements:</strong>
   <ul>
     <li>Participants must bring a laptop with a
-      Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.)
+      Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
       They are also required to abide by
       {% if page.carpentry == "swc" %}
       Software Carpentry's